 - 7.1 If you do not own the land on which you are carrying out parking management, you must have the written authorisation of the landowner (or their appointed agent) before you can start operating on the land in question.
 The authorisation must give you the authority to carry out all the aspects of the management and enforcement of the site that you are responsible for.
 In particular, it must say that the landowner requires you to keep to the Code of Practice, and that you have the authority to pursue outstanding parking charges, through the courts if necessary. - 7.2.
-The written authorisation should include certain information.
-See the Operators' Handbook for more details. - 7.3 Our compliance team are responsible for making sure that you follow the Code.
+The written authorisation must also set out: - a the definition of the land on which you may operate, so that the boundaries of the land can be clearly defined - b any conditions or restrictions on parking control and enforcement operations, including any restrictions on hours of operation - c any conditions or restrictions on the types of vehicles that may, or may not, be subject to parking control and enforcement - d who has the responsibility for putting up and maintaining signs - e the definition of the services provided by each party to the agreement - f whether or not the landowner authorises you to take legal action to recover charges due from drivers charged for unauthorised parking. - 7.3 Our compliance team are responsible for making sure that you follow the Code.
 If the team give you reasonable notice, you must allow our appointed manager to inspect the landowner's written authorisation.